 (v) All data generated during the conduct of a study, except those that are generated by automated data collection systems, shall be recorded directly, promptly, and legibly in ink.
 All data entries shall be dated on the day of entry and signed or initialed by the person entering the data.
 Any change in entries shall be made so as not to obscure the original entry, shall indicate the reason for such change, and shall be dated and signed or identified at the time of the change.
 In automated data collection systems, the individual responsible for direct data input shall be identified at the time of data input.
-Any change in automated data entries shall be made so as not to obscure the original entry, shall indicate the reason for change, shall be dated, and the responsible individual shall be identified.
+Any change in automated data entries shall be made so as not to obscure the original entry, shall indicate the reason for change, shall be identified.